shashank3959/me759-final-project/README.md

 and **run the script using** <br>
 ```
-sbatch python.sh
+sbatch preprocessData.sh
 ```
-This will create .csv files in the data folder
+**This may take a couple of minutes** and will create .csv files in the data folder

 ## Running on Windows/Mac
 If you are running this code on Windows/Mac, install python and install the dependencies by
 <br>